 Toasted sliced almonds bring a nice crunch, and the sweet tangy raspberry vinaigrette which includes a healthy dose of hot sauce, makes this an exciting flavor profile.

 A perfect side dish for any Cajun or Creole main dish, or in my humble opinion, this works well alongside a big beautiful grilled steak or BBQ Chicken.
-And of course a perfect salad for a Good Shrimp Gumbo.
+And of course a perfect salad for this Easy Gumbo Recipe.

 Let’s get started.